 What vicious circles do you get yourself into?
 How do you know you’re in one?
 What action are you taking or have taken to create a virtuous circle?
 Feel free to share and leave a comment.

-If you liked this post, come back for more towards the end of August.
-And, if you like what you read, feel free to follow me here and share this post using Twitter, Facebook or email.
+If you liked this post, follow me here and share this post using the icons below.

 © Copyright Barbara Babcock 2014